mdvanes/grunt-kot2js/README.md

 ## To Do

 * When committing got: warning: LF will be replaced by CRLF in test/expected/dev.
 This means that the unit test will fail.
-* Publish the plugin to NPM, conform http://gruntjs.com/creating-plugins
 * Add lintspaces
 * Add unit test for stringTemplateEngine